qiruigong/test_rep/README.md

 ## Chapter 1
 ### Chapter 1.1

 - So I just clicked *Preview changes* and found this file should be a Markdown file.
+And changes will be marked with a **green** bar on the left side.

 This is really great.
 But how to save this?